 2. Healthy fats

-Your brain is about 60 percent fats, and diets low in healthy fats have been linked to poor brain function.
+Your brain is about 60 percent fat, and diets low in healthy fats have been linked to poor brain function.
 Getting an adequate amount of healthy fats is one of the best ways to curb hunger and cravings.

-What to eat: Omegas EPA and DHA are highest in wild-caught fish.
-Pasture-raised egg yolk is also a rich source of these healthy brain fats.
+What to eat: Omegas EPA and DHA are highest in wild-caught fish. pasture raised egg yolk is also a rich source of these healthy brain fats.